What is a Florida VA Loan?

 These amounts are based on the cost of living for each county, but the VA loan limits in Florida are typically around $453,100.
 It is not a guarantee that you will be approved for this full amount, but this is the maximum that a lender will consider while still maintaining the benefits of the program.

 There is one major exception to the standard VA loan limits in Florida though.
-Monroe County has a substantially higher limit at $529,000.
+Monroe County has a substantially higher limit of $529,000.

 VA St. Petersburg Regional Loan Center